Blow up dynamics for the 3D energy-critical Nonlinear Schr\"odinger equation: Introduction Notation

 \subsubsection{The asymptotic behavior at $ y \gg1 $}

 We now determine a suitable expression for $ A_n(t, y) $ in the region $ 1 \ll y < \infty $ and describe the asymptotics at $ y \to \infty$ of

 ~~\\ where we let $ m = m_n $ in dimension $ d=3$.
-We hence devise a new Ansatz \footnote{We demonstrate the ansatz for both $d=3,4$ dimensions, where in $d=4$ we set $m =n$.
-The main Lemma is only provided in dimension $d=3$.} (compare also \cite{Perelman}), which is more convenient transforming to $(t,r)$ variables in the final region Section \ref{subsec:RR} where $ r \gtrsim (T-t)^{ \f12 - \epsilon_2}$.\ leads the profile $f^{(d)}( z)$ to satisfy Kummer's equation
+We hence devise a new Ansatz (compare also \cite{Perelman}), which is more convenient transforming to $(t,r)$ variables in the final region Section \ref{subsec:RR} where $ r \gtrsim (T-t)^{ \f12 - \epsilon_2}$.
+We demonstrate this Ansatz for both $d=3,4$ dimensions, where in $d=4$ we set $m =n$.
+The main Lemma is only provided in dimension $d=3$.\ leads the profile $f^{(d)}( z)$ to satisfy Kummer's equation

 in $ z = \f{i}{4} y^2$.
 By the application of Lemma \ref{Olvers-Lemma}, we obtain two well-known independent solutions

 with an expansion as in Lemma \ref{Olvers-Lemma} depending smoothly on $\mu$ .
 We now sum this up in the following Lemma. \begin{Lemma} Let $ \mu \in \C $.
 Then $ \mathcal{L}_S + \mu$ has fundamental solutions $ \phi_{\infty}^{(d)}(\mu,y),~ \psi_{\infty}^{(d)}(\mu,y)$ for $ y \in (0, \infty)$ smooth in $ \mu,y$ and for any compact subset $ K \subset \C,\;k \in \Z_{\geq 0},~ n \in \Z_+$ there are positive constants $ C > 0, y_0> 0$ (depending on $K,k,n$) with